splunk/public-o11y-docs/infrastructure/metrics-pipeline/use-metrics-pipeline.rst

 #.
 From the landing page of Splunk Observability Cloud, go to :strong:`Settings > Metrics pipeline management`.
 #.
 Select :guilabel:`Create new rules`.
 #.
 In the search bar, enter the name of the metric for which you want to create rules.

+    .. notes:: Metrics ingested through the through the ``https://ingest.signalfx.com/v1/collectd`` endpoint might appear in your search, but metrics pipeline management is not available for those metrics.

 #.
 Select :guilabel:`OK`.
 #.
 Add aggregation rules: